BSc (Hons) Computer Game Development (with Foundation Year)

 - Develop a professional game design portfolio and critical employability skills.

-- *Study a course that is part of a CHA3 subject group ranked 2nd out of Welsh universities for the teaching on my course in the National Student Survey 2022.
+- *Study a course that is part of a CHA3 subject group ranked 2nd out of Welsh universities for the teaching on my course and 3rd out of Welsh universities for overall satisfaction in the National Student Survey (NSS) 2022.

 Key course features